 From strenuous mountain climbs and relaxing rides on old railroad beds to fun biking events, the area offers spectacular biking opportunities for families of all ages and activity levels.

 The Black Hills National Forest and the surrounding State and National Parks offer more than 450 miles of nature walks and hiking trails.
 These systems are perfect for walking, hiking and backpacking, and differ in length and difficulty levels.

 View lush forests, tranquil meadows, and breathtaking overlooks along a meandering trail on horseback.
 Families of all experience levels will be accompanied by an experienced guide on their trek.

 The Black Hills are rich with history and rural heritage ranging from pre-historic to modern day.
-Explore the Old West, American Indian culture, dinosaurs, gold panning, gambling plus much more!
+Explore the Old West, American Indian culture, dinosaurs, gold panning, gambling, and much more!

 Photo by South Dakota Tourism